Affordable Care Act

 What is a State Health Insurance Exchange?

-The Health Care Reform Act required each state to set up an online medical insurance exchange where residents of each state can buy medical insurance directly from insurance companies.
+The Affordable Care Act requires each state to set up an online medical insurance exchange where residents of can buy medical insurance directly from insurance companies.
 The federal government will run the exchanges in states that chose NOT to set up an insurance exchange.
-These exchanges are scheduled to open October 1, 2013 for coverage beginning January 1, 2014.
-The only exchange available for residents of Oklahoma will be through the Federal Government.
-If you live in a state that offers a state exchange, you will have the option of going to that STATE exchange.
+The only exchange available for residents of Oklahoma is through the Federal Government.
+If you live in a state that offers a state exchange, you have the option of going to that STATE exchange.

-No. The employer mandate will require companies over a certain size to provide medical coverage to employees or pay a penalty.
-The delay simple gives these companies more time to get ready to comply with the employer mandate.
+No. The employer mandate requires companies over a certain size to provide medical coverage to employees or pay a penalty.
+The delay simply gives these companies more time to comply with the mandate.
 UCO already provides benefits to eligible employees, so the delay does not change anything about UCO’s medical coverage.
-Nor does it affect the arrival of the insurance marketplaces, which still required to be open by October 1, 2013.

-How will the Affordable Care Act change things for me?
+How has the Affordable Care Act changed things for me?

-You will be required to have a minimum level of medical coverage for you and your tax dependents in 2014 or pay a federal tax penalty.
-This is referred to as the “individual mandate” under ACA.
-You have the option to buy medical insurance from your state’s marketplace.
-However, although federal tax credits may be available to low eth cost of marketplace coverage, most UCO employees not be eligible for a federal tax credit because they have access to affordable medical coverage from UCO.
-If you are eligible for UCO’s medical coverage, depending on the coverage you choose, UCO’s medical coverage may be more comprehensive and less expensive for the level of coverage.
+You are now required to have a minimum level of medical coverage for you and your tax dependents.
+If you, your spouse or other tax dependents don’t have health insurance that qualifies as minimum essential coverage you are subject to a federal tax penalty.
+You pay the penalty for any month that you were’t covered.
+You have the option to buy medical insurance from your state’s marketplace however, most UCO employees are not eligible for a federal tax credit because they have access to affordable medical coverage from the University.

 Will I be able to compare UCO’s coverage with the coverage on the marketplace?

 Yes.
-All medical plans are required to provide plan details in a simple, plain English format that makes it easier to compare coverage from different plans.
-You will be able to use the information on the website and in hand-outs provided during Open Enrollment to compare UCO’s plans benefits and rates with plans offered on your state’s marketplace.
+All medical plans are required to provide plan details in a simple, plain English format that makes it easy to compare coverage from different plans.
+You can use the information on our BenefitFocus page, UCO’s website or in hand-outs provided during Open Enrollment to compare UCO’s plans benefits and rates with plans offered in your state’s marketplace.

 Won’t the federal government subsidize marketplace insurance?